Tracking (education): Origins of race-based tracking in school desegregation

 The origins of race-based tracking reach as far back as the federal court ruling in Roberts v.
 The City of Boston in 1850, a case that upheld separate school curricula for blacks and whites on the belief in inherent racial differences in intelligence.
 With the Brown v.
 Board of Education of Topeka Supreme Court ruling of 1954, which determined that the separate school statute established by Plessy v.
 Ferguson was unconstitutional, the stage was set to address between-school segregation/tracking.
 However, for schools in most southern regions of the United States, integration did not occur until the early 1970s.
 Moreover, desegregation at the school level often led to pronounced tracking within schools, as Grant ([1990] 1988) chronicled in The World We Created at Hamilton High.
-Haney’s (1978) historical analysis at the secondary school level found that less qualified teachers were assigned to teach racially tracked classes.
+Haney's (1978) historical analysis at the secondary school level found that less qualified teachers were assigned to teach racially tracked classes.

 During the mid- to late-1980s, federal court cases in Mississippi and Georgia took up the question of unfair race-based tracking in school systems.
 However, Quarles v.
 Oxford Municipal Separate School District, NAACP v.
 Georgia, and Montgomery v.
 Starkville Municipal Separate School District each ruled in favor of school districts based on the argument that tracking was being properly utilized for the purpose of assisting students’ ability to learn—in spite of statistical imbalances in track assignment.

-In Mickelson’s (2003) detailed study of between and within school tracking/segregation in Charlotte North Carolina, she argued that tracking was used as a tool to maintain white privilege by placing African-American students in lower academic tracks.
+In Mickelson's (2003) detailed study of between and within school tracking/segregation in Charlotte North Carolina, she argued that tracking was used as a tool to maintain white privilege by placing African-American students in lower academic tracks.
 Other studies by Lewis and Diamond (2015), Kelly (2009), Riegle-Crumb, Kyte, and Morton (2018), Schuhrer, Carbonaro, & Grodsky (2016), and others continue to show large disparities in course taking among whites and minorities.
-The baseline chances of being in the high track are often twice as high for whites as disadvantaged minorities.
+The baseline chances of being in the high track are often twice as high for whites as for disadvantaged minorities.